 Thelma’s 2BR Cottage

-This private, secluded two-bedroom, two-bath guesthouse is located a very short walk from the main buildings and offers a perfect setting for a small group getaway.
-Each of the two bedrooms in this vacation rental-style cottage has a king-sized, faux down bed and a separate full bath with rain shower.
+This remodeled cottage is split into 2 parts, the Cottage and Thelma’s Loft, this being the main private portion of the building, it is a secluded two-bedroom, two-bath guesthouse is located a very short walk from the main buildings and offers a perfect setting for a small group getaway.
+Each of the two bedrooms in this charming cottage has a king-sized, faux down bed and a separate full bath with rain shower.

-For your convenience, the galley kitchen is equipped with a stove, microwave, refrigerator, and dishwasher.
-The living room is glass enclosed, with a queen sleeper sofa, limestone wood-burning fireplace and a peaceful view of the woods.
-Relax with a good book or enjoy good conversation with friends or family on the large rock patio.
+Relax with a good book or enjoy good conversation with friends or family on the large limestone patio, or enjoy an evening under the stars at the large, private outdoor firepit.
+The galley kitchen is equipped with a stove, microwave, refrigerator, and dishwasher.
+The living room is glass enclosed, with a comfortable sofa, limestone wood-burning fireplace and a peaceful view of the hammock in the woods.

 Thelma Reeves Albaugh was the aunt of the original owners of the Inn.
 She lived from 1910-2000, in a time when few women attended college and certainly fewer became managers in government agencies.
 Even though her father saw no need for her higher education, she was not to be denied any opportunity to learn.
 Thelma educated herself on the job and became the first woman hired in a management position by the Social Security Administration here in Texas.